-This application seeks Listed Building consent for a proposed single storey rear extension, internal works to the listed building and construction of a detached garage / workshop, including the demolition of an existing lean-to structure and garage.
+This application seeks permission of a proposed single storey rear extension and construction of a detached garage / workshop, including the demolition of an existing lean-to structure and garage.

 Site Description

 The application site serves a detached 1.5 storey dwelling known as 'White Ladies, 205 Thorpe Road, Kirby Cross.
 The dwelling is Grade II Listed, Historic England details as follows;